-The Port pays for a variety of memberships on behalf of the Port and/or individual Port staff.
-The Port believes this investment in partnership organizations plays a key role in advancing the Port's business objectives and ensures Port staff is knowledgeable and productive.
+The Port and port staff are members of several organizations.
+The Port believes that participating in these partnership organizations plays a key role in advancing the Port's business objectives and ensures Port staff is knowledgeable and productive.

 Port Authority Organizations